28 Different Types of Weevils With Pictures

 The White-Fringed Weevil, also known as the Naupactus leucoloma, is a type of weevil found in the United States, Mexico, and Central America.

-This particular weevil species is known for its distinct white fringes on its wings, where it gets its name.
+This particular weevil species is known for its distinct white fringes on its wings, which give it its name.

-Unlike other types of weevils that feed on crops and plants, the White-Fringed Weevil primarily feeds on invasive plant species, helping control their growth and spread.
+Unlike other weevils that feed on crops and plants, the White-Fringed Weevil primarily feeds on invasive plant species, helping control their growth and spread.

 This makes it a valuable asset in agricultural and conservation efforts.